Nissemanen/frukt/README.md

 > [!NOTE]
 > currently this is just thoughts and ideas, this language doesn't actually have a working compiler.
-> in the future I have plans to make three versions, them being: Transpiled, Interpreted and finally JIT (just in time compilation) in that order
+> in the future I have plans to make three versions, them being: Transpiled, Interpreted and, finally JIT (just in time compilation) in that order
 # Features
 ## Comments
 There are two different ways to make comments. either single-line comments with a single hashtag like in python, or a comment block using two separate `#--`